 Porsche check engine light should only be reset after you read the codes and fix the problem.

 We recommended using a scanner designed for Porsche vehicles instead of a generic OBD-II scanner.
-Popular Porsche scanners include iCarsoft, Foxwell NT520 Pro, and YOUCANIC Full System Scanner for Porsche.
+The YOUCANIC Full System Scanner is designed for all vehicles, including Porsche, and it can diagnose through all control modules of your vehicles.

 - Locate the OBD-2 port under the dashboard and plug in your scanner.